 The types of stress-induced cardiomyopathy are delineated to primary, if this is the reason a person is being treated, or secondary.
 Secondary is the term used when a patient is being treated for another condition when stress cardiomyopathy occurs.

-How the heart is affected
+How the Heart is Affected

-Broken heart syndrome can have an impact on the heart by causing the left ventricle to become weak.
+Stress-induced cardiomyopathy can have an impact on the heart by causing the left ventricle to become weak.
 This impedes its ability to pump blood properly.
 The left ventricle is responsible for pumping oxygen-rich blood to tissues throughout the body.
 Spasms may also occur in the coronary arteries.
 Stress-induced cardiomyopathy does cause the heart to weaken and has sometimes resulted in congestive heart failure, low blood pressure and irregular heartbeats.
 During the occurrence, the heart changes shape.
 That’s the reason for the term the Japanese used in comparing the shape of the heart to an octopus pot during stress-induced cardiomyopathy.

-Risk and diagnosis
+Risk and Diagnosis

 While anyone who experiences sudden stress is susceptible to broken heart syndrome, it appears most often in women.
 Of all who experience it, 90% are women.
 Most are post-menopausal women middle aged and older; especially those aged 58 to 75.